Our Disciplic Succession:

 Kolkata—Worldwide, 24 January 2021, part 5

-The people in that area are very simple-hearted, not like here in Kolkata—here, people show one thing and have something else inside.
-There, the people are very simple-hearted.
-So, there is an outside programme tomorrow night, the anniversary festival, and after that I will make programmes in the nearby area of Bankura and Bardhaman, both districts together.
+So, there is an outside programme tomorrow night, then the anniversary festival, and after that I will make programmes in the areas near Bankura and Bardhaman, both districts together.
 I will be going out for preaching for the next five days.

 Devotee: No, it is not really my style…

-[Addressing another devotee:] I know that *** has already left the temple because he wants to be a householder.
+[Addressing another devotee] I know that ** has already left the temple because he wants to be a householder.
 I want to see you live as a proper householder.
 It is necessary to live a proper householder life.

-It is not a problem if you get married, but it is necessary to be properly married, do not just move in and live together.
-This is illegal and it is not good.
+It is not a problem if you get married, but it is necessary to be properly married.
+Do not just move in and live together.
+This is illegal, and it is not good.
 It is necessary to get properly married.
-I do not like it when you take a wife, use her, and then throw her away.
+I do not like it when you take a wife, use her and then throw her away.
 I do not like such things.
-I know many devotees do that—they change wives or husbands in the same way that they change their clothes every day.
+I know many devotees do that – they change wives or husbands in the same way that they change their clothes every day.
 I am saying harsh words, and not everybody can digest it, but Srila A.C.
 Bhaktivedanta Swami Maharaj used even worse words, the words that I cannot even repeat.
-He would always say, "Rascals!"
+He would always say, ‘Rascals!’
 I cannot use this word, but I have heard from our Srila Gurudev that Srila Swami Maharaj would use it.

-[Addressing a devotee:] I see how much service your father, Sripad Sajjan Maharaj, does for the temple—he lives here and does a lot of service.
-As his son, you must become an example for others too.
+[Addressing a devotee] I see how much service your father, Sripad Sajjan Maharaj, does for the temple – he lives here and does a lot of service.
+As his son, you must become an example for others, too.

 Are there any other questions?